thoth-tech/arcade-games/advanced-game-design-team/Game readme template.md

 ## Credits

 [Make best effort to include the original author or original team of authors, plus anyone who made a massive contribution (like a full refactor) later on.
-Not all authors need to be explicitly credited here, as git will track that for us.]
+Not all authors need to be explicitly credited here, as git will track that for us.
+Can remove section if credit is difficult to figure out even after snooping git histories.]